RAG vs. GraphRAG: A Systematic Evaluation and Key Insights: Question Answering

 \section{Question Answering}

 QA is one of the most widely used tasks for evaluating the performance of RAG systems.
-QA tasks come in various forms, such as single-hop QA, multi-hop QA, and open-domain QA~\cite{wang2022modern}.
-To systematically assess the effectiveness of RAG and GraphRAG in these tasks, we evaluate them on widely used QA datasets and employ standard evaluation metrics.
+To systematically assess the effectiveness of RAG and GraphRAG on general QA settings, we evaluate representative methods on widely used datasets and follow standard metrics used in prior work.